How to combat cold symptoms in 24 hours

 3:00 p.m. – a healthy drink

-For an afternoon snack it is best to drink a hot herbal tea to thin the mucus and help to expel it easily.
-You can also substitute the tea for a glass of freshly squeezed orange juice, for its high content of vitamin C is good for the cold recovery process.
+For an afternoon snack, it’s best to drink a hot herbal tea to thin the mucus and help to expel it easily.
+You can also substitute the tea for a glass of freshly squeezed orange juice, for its high content of Vitamin C is good for the cold recovery process.

 6:00 p.m. – dinnertime

-At dinnertime it is very good to eat spicy food like curry or chili con carne.
-These types of foods will help to raise your body temperature and this will contribute to the reduction of cold symptoms.
-Other ingredients that you can consider incorporating into your dinner are ginger, garlic and peppers, which are known for their antiviral and antibacterial properties, which help us to fight the cold and clear the paranasal sinuses.
+At dinnertime, it’s a good idea to eat spicy foods like curry or chili con carne.
+Other ingredients that you can consider incorporating into your dinner are ginger, garlic and peppers, which are known for their antiviral and antibacterial properties, which help you fight the cold and clear the paranasal sinuses.

 8:00 p.m. – a relaxing bath

-At the end of the day it’s quite likely that you will feel tired and have sore muscles because of the cold.
-To sleep well and relax your muscles, it’s ideal to take a hot bath an hour or two before bedtime.
+At the end of the day it’s quite likely that you’ll feel tired and have sore muscles because of the cold.
+To sleep well and relax your muscles, it’s a good idea to take a hot bath an hour or two before bedtime.
 You can add a few drops of eucalyptus essential oil to the bath water which will enhance its effects against the cold symptoms.

 10:00 p.m. – time to rest and sleep eight hours